Tajuddin Ahmad: Early activism

 East and West Pakistan came into a major conflict over the state language question within a month of Pakistan's independence in 1947.
 West Pakistan leaders, including Muhammad Ali Jinnah, the founder of Pakistan, advocated for Urdu as the only state language of multilingual Pakistan.
 In response to protests from various intellectual and political bodies of Bengali-speaking East Bengal, the state language decision was postponed for a while.
 However, as authorities continued efforts to push Urdu in various guises, the simmering dispute resurged in 1951.
 The ruling Muslim League provincial government, led by Nurul Amin, who succeeded Nazimuddin as the chief minister in 1948, again sided with West Pakistan.
-Tajuddin, as a Jubo League worker and an early participant of the movement, was elected a member of the University State Language Action Committee to advance for Bengali to be a state language, set up in early 1951 by the students of Dhaka University.
-The movement got its spark on 27 January 1952 as Prime Minister Khwaja Nazimudduin of Pakistan declared that, “the state language of Pakistan shall be Urdu and no other language.”
+Tajuddin, as a Jubo League worker and an early participant in the movement, was elected a member of the University State Language Action Committee to advance for Bengali to be a state language, set up in early 1951 by the students of Dhaka University.
+The movement got its spark on 27 January 1952, as Prime Minister Khwaja Nazimuddin of Pakistan declared that, "the state language of Pakistan shall be Urdu and no other language."
 On 21 February 1952, police opened fire on protest processions at various places, killing several protesters.
 Police raided the Jubo League's office on 21 and 22 February; Tajuddin, who was residing in the office at that time, barely avoided arrest.
 As a result of the movement, the government conceded and granted Bengali to be a state language alongside Urdu.

 Despite its critical role in the Language Movement, the Jubo League was unsuccessful as a mainstream political organisation.
 Its members made their way into other established political parties.
-Many of them joined the Awami Muslim League, which after the Language Movement of 1952, emerged as East Pakistan's most promising political party.
+Many of them joined the Awami Muslim League, which, after the Language Movement of 1952, emerged as East Pakistan's most promising political party.